bagder/http3-explained/ko/why-ossification.md

 may well just be dropped or delayed to the degree that users really do not want to use those features.

-That is called "protocol ossification".
+This is called "protocol ossification".

 Changes to TCP also suffer from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections